The Best Online DNP Programs

 thebestschools.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Are you ready to discover your college program?

-If you already have a bachelor's or master's degree in nursing, you may be ready to take the next step in your career.
-If so, an online nurse practitioner doctorate program may be right for you.
+If you already have a bachelor of science in nursing (BSN) or master of science in nursing (MSN) degree, you may be ready to take the next step in your career and start an online DNP program.

-With your doctor of nurse practitioner (DNP) degree, you can work as a registered nurse practitioner, a career the Bureau of Labor Statistics (BLS) projects will grow an astounding 31% in the coming years.
-Nurse practitioners typically work with a high degree of independence in providing primary and specialty care to patients.
-They receive compensation commensurate with expertise and experience, earning a median annual salary of $103,880.
+NPs typically work with a high degree of independence to provide primary and specialty care to patients.
+They receive compensation commensurate with their expertise and experience, earning a median annual salary of $111,680 as of May 2020.

 The Best Online Doctorate in Nurse Practitioner Programs

 Bradley is a private nonprofit institution located in Peoria, Illinois.
 The school serves approximately 5,900 students and offers an online DNP program.
 Bradley offers three concentrations: family nurse practitioner, leadership, and psychiatric mental health nurse practitioner.

 Learners complete their coursework entirely online, including classes in advanced pharmacology and health informatics.
 Each enrollee needs 36-74 credits for graduation, depending on their chosen concentration.
 The number of required in-person clinical hours also varies among concentrations.

 A prospective DNP student should possess a GPA of 3.0 or higher.
 Each application must also include a personal statement, two letters of recommendation, and a resume.